Students must request an Official Transcript to be sent to Colorado State University in order to receive transfer credit.

 Evaluation of Transfer Credit

-The Degree and Transfer Evaluation unit in the Registrar’s Office is responsible for determining transfer course equivalencies.
+The Degree and Transfer Evaluation unit in the Office of the Registar is responsible for determining transfer course equivalencies.
 Students should be aware that credits may transfer to the University, but not count toward department graduation requirements.
 Evaluation of credits is made only from official transcripts after a student has been granted admission.
 Only courses that have grades of a “C-” or higher will be accepted.
 Transfer grades and credits are not calculated/included within the cumulative GPA earned at CSU.

 Not all courses accepted in transfer to CSU are accepted with the assurance that they will count toward a specific degree.
 The departmental requirements for the various Bachelor’s degrees vary considerably and, therefore, the department head for a particular degree program determines which courses must be completed to satisfy departmental curriculum requirements.